SSblackboard/wellbowledshane/src/content/blog/red-flags-–-image-isn’t-everything-behaviour-is.md

 ---
-title: "Red Flags – Image isn’t everything, behaviour is. "
+title: "Image isn’t everything, behaviour is. "
 heroImage: ../../assets/images/image-and-wealth.png
 category: Red Flags
 description: In my younger years, I used to be impressed with image.
 How a